Sandra Ramos: Career

+Exhibitions (selection)

 Ramos' work has been exhibited in solo and group exhibitions at Pan American Art Projects in Miami, the Harn Museum of Art at the University of Florida, the Phoenix Art Museum, The David Rockefeller Center at Harvard University, Arizona State University Art Museum, and Accola Griefen Gallery in New York City.

+Collections (selection)

 Ramos’ works have been incorporated into the permanent collections of many museums, including the Museum of Modern Art in New York, the Museum of Fine Arts, Boston, Pérez Art Museum Miami (Acuario from 2013), and the Fuchu Art Museum in Japan.
 Ramos' work is also a part of the Rodríguez Collection at the Kendall Art Center in Miami, Florida.
 Ramos’ works featuring her character Ariadne have sold for as much as 833% above their estimated value.

 Style and technique

 Ramos uses a variety of mediums for her art, which include, paintings, etchings, collage, installations, and digital animation.
 However, the medium for which she is most renowned is woodblock printing.
 Ramos first learned engraving techniques at her high school and still uses some of the same techniques.
 Most commonly Ramos produces images using aquatint, an etching technique that only produces areas of tone rather than lines.
 When speaking about what artistic medium she prefers, Ramos stated: "While engraving (woodblock) continues to be my favorite medium, I wanted to expand the expressive and communicative potential of my work through a new digital medium.
 Digital animation allows me to elevate my storytelling capabilities by creating a temporal continuity for my small vignettes".